madebyollin/acapellabot/README.md

-# acapallabot
+# AcapellaBot
-Acapella Extraction with Convolutional Neural Network
+Acapella Extraction with a Convolutional Neural Network